ceesb/TRSFiles.jl/README.md

 trs_close(trs)
 ```

-The write code is also thread-safe, but uses locks.
+The write code is thread-safe, but uses locks.